 My Mother’s Day

 My artwork and career have grown around motherhood, so Mother's Day is big.

-Starting my business wasn't only about a love of florals and other pretty designs.
-It was also about making room for motherhood.
+A big part of starting my business was about making room for motherhood.
 I wanted to be a mother without letting anyone dictate my schedule or capabilities, so I found this in starting a business as an independent artist.

-For this Mother’s Day, I’d like to celebrate my mom.
-She was a helper, teacher, and nurse, all at once.
-She valued literacy and helped impoverished woman and girls build their reading skills.
-She had a fierce commitment to owning one’s birth experience and worked to empower her community of women to give birth without fear.
+She was a helper, teacher, nurse, and activist, among many other roles she played.
+She worked hard to create a safe place for us teenagers to hang out after school by creating a theater group with my friends.
+She created community, she valued literacy and helped impoverished woman and girls build their reading skills.
+She had a fierce commitment to owning one’s birth experience and worked to empower women to own their birth story and ultimately give birth without fear.

 Happy Mother’s Day!